University Catalogs

 Course Title Credits

-Select 14 elective courses42
+Select forty-two elective credits42

 Total Credits42